How to use Facebook Business Suite? Tips for Using Facebook Business Suite

 Appointment Reminders: The day before a planned appointment, submit appointment reminders.

-Respond to Feedback: If anyone recommends or does not recommend your company, send a note.
+Respond to Feedback: Send a note if anyone recommends or does not recommend your company.

 You will build, upload, and schedule new posts to your Facebook profile and an Instagram feed in the Posts section of Facebook Business Suite and get a full view of the insights for each article you publish.